KenjiTet/ML-P2-tweet-classification/README.md

 1. **Install requirements**
 run the following:
 pip install -r requirements.txt

+2.**Run the preprocessing file**
+To generate the corrects preprocessed tweets datatset, run the `preprocessing.py` file python preprocessing.py

 2. **Execute the Main Script:**
 Run the `run.py` script from the project's root directory: